BBVA/kapow/spec/README.md

 Tools with a rigid matching **can't evade** *[impedance mismatch](https://haacked.com/archive/2004/06/15/impedance-mismatch.aspx/)*.
-Resulting in an easy-to-use software, convenient in some scenarios but incapable in others.
+Resulting in software that is convenient and easy-to-use in a handful of scenarios, but sorely lacking in the vast majority of them.

 ### Why not my good-old programming language "X"?